HACK-LEGEND-HAMID/HACK-LEGEND-HAMID/README.md

 ```
 ┏━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┓
-┃  "In the digital realm, I am both ghost and god."  ┃
+┃  "In the digital realm, I am both ghost and legend ┃
 ┃   Breaking systems to rebuild them stronger.       ┃
 ┃   Learning not just to know, but to DOMINATE.      ┃
 ┃                            - Filra Span Rebel      ┃